Share / Save

 Glossy abelia is a dense, rounded shrub with arching branches.
 It is primarily grown for its masses of long-lasting flowers but is a handsome shrub regardless.
 This hybrid of Abelia chinensis and Abelia uniflora is evergreen in warmer climates and semi-evergreen farther north.

-Its small ovate leaves are glossy, small and dark green.
+Its small, ovate leaves are glossy and dark green.
 In cold weather, they become tinged with maroon or bronze.
-Small clusters of flowers cover the branch tips throughout the growing season but are...
+Small clusters of flowers cover the branch tips throughout the growing season but are heaviest...

 (Compact Glossy Abelia, Glossy Abelia)

-This compact form of the popular glossy abelia is a super ornamental shrub for smaller areas.
-It is tough and tolerant of urban conditions.
+This compact form of the popular glossy abelia is vigorous and ideal for smaller garden spaces.
+It is also tough, tolerant of urban conditions, and attracts loads of bees and butterflies while in bloom.

 (Confetti® Glossy Abelia, Glossy Abelia)